-In spite of the amount of work devoted to BCAO and cobaltates in general, constructing a minimal model with captures all their fascinating magnetic properties has remained elusive.
-Previous works combining {\it ab initio} calculations \cite{maksimov_ab_2022} with experimental observations \cite{maksimov_proximity-induced_2023,liu_non-kitaev_2023,lee_quantum_2025,das_xy_2021} support an XXZ-$J_1$-$J_3$, with FM $J_1<0$ and AFM $J_3>0$, and additional third neighbor off-diagonal couplings, $J^{(3)}_{z\pm}$, (expressed in the crystallographic frame) as a minimal model for BCAO.
-The ground state of this model is an unconventional $uudd$ or double zig-zag (dZZ) state when $J_3/|J_1| \sim 0.2-0.4$ and the off-diagonal $J^{(3)}_{z\pm} \neq 0$.
-However, very recent refinements have raised the importance of Kitaev bond-dependent exchange interactions \cite{maksimov_baco_2aso_4_2_2025} in order to capture the full details observed in INS experiments on BCAO.
-Monte-Carlo simulations on a $J_1$-$K$-$\Gamma$-$\Gamma'$-$J_2$-$J_3$ model reconcile the nearly perfect dZZ order with the incommensurate magnetism observed and the gap, $\Delta \sim 1.45$ meV, at the $ab$-plane $\Gamma$-point in INS spectra.
-These calculations show how the absence of the Goldstone mode \cite{devillez2025bonddependentinteractionsillorderedstate} can be ascribed to defective dZZ order.
-The common thread of these minimal models is that they can accommodate dZZ order or their closely related versions.
-Since the dZZ is a compromise between FM and a zig-zag (ZZ) state, it is extremely sensitive to tiny magnetic fields going through a transition to an intermediate $uud$ state before becoming fully polarized.
-This can explain the $1/3$ magnetization plateau experimentally observed for: $H_{c1} < H < H_{c2}$.
+Despite the considerable amount of work devoted to BCAO and cobaltates in general, constructing a minimal model which captures all their fascinating magnetic properties has remained elusive.
+Previous studies combining {\it ab initio} calculations \cite{maksimov_ab_2022} with experimental observations \cite{maksimov_proximity-induced_2023,liu_non-kitaev_2023,lee_quantum_2025,das_xy_2021} support an XXZ-$J_1$-$J_3$ model, with FM $J_1<0$ and AFM $J_3>0$, supplemented by additional third-neighbor off-diagonal couplings $J^{(3)}_{z\pm}$ (expressed in the crystallographic frame), as a minimal description for BCAO.
+The ground state of this model is an unconventional $uudd$, or double zigzag (dZZ), state when $x = J_3/|J_1| \sim 0.2$--$0.4$ and $J^{(3)}_{z\pm} \neq 0$.
+More recent refinements have highlighted the importance of Kitaev bond-dependent exchange interactions \cite{maksimov_baco_2aso_4_2_2025} in order to reproduce the full details observed in INS experiments on BCAO.
+Monte Carlo simulations of a $J_1$-$K$-$\Gamma$-$\Gamma'$-$J_2$-$J_3$ model reconcile the nearly perfect dZZ order with the experimentally observed incommensurate magnetism and the gap $\Delta \sim 1.45$~meV at the $\Gamma$ point of the $ab$ plane in INS spectra.
+These calculations further suggest that the absence of a Goldstone mode \cite{devillez2025bonddependentinteractionsillorderedstate} can be attributed to defective dZZ order.
+A common feature of these minimal models is their ability to accommodate the dZZ phase or closely related variants.
+Since the dZZ order represents a compromise between ferromagnetic (FM) and zigzag (ZZ) states, it is extremely sensitive to small magnetic fields, undergoing a transition to an intermediate $uud$ state before becoming fully polarized.
+This mechanism may account for the experimentally observed $1/3$ magnetization plateau in the field range $H_{c1} < H < H_{c2}$.